srujankarthik/travel-journal/README.md

 # Travel Journal

-## About

-Static website built w/ use of components and props.
+## Static website built w/ use of components and props.\

-PRCT using components & props in react.
+## PRCT using components & props in react.